UkoeHB/CvVidProc/README.md

 ## About

-`cvvidproc` is a small library containing utilities for processing OpenCV videos.
+`cvvidproc` is a small library with utilities for processing OpenCV videos.
 It was developed to support [Andy Ylitalo](https://github.com/andylitalo)'s bubble-tracking project with faster implementations of video processing than can be achieved in pure Python.

 The available methods are:
 - `GetVideoBackground()`: Obtains the 'background' of a video by computing the median of each pixel.
-Currently only a brute-force histogram algorithm is implemented, albeit in a multithreaded manner, which provides some benefits (\~25% speedup in tests relative to single-threaded).
+Currently only a brute-force histogram algorithm is implemented, albeit in a multithreaded manner.
 - `TrackBubbles()`: Tracks bubbles in a video, and reports back a dictionary of all bubbles encountered.
 Frame processing is implemented in C++, while bubble identification and tracking rely on a python function that must be injected by the caller.